harish3110/through-tinted-lenses/_posts/2020-06-21-Introducing Prometheus, my very own deep learning arsenal.md

 ### Cabinet/ Case

--Choosing a case/cabinet is a matter of preference at the end of the day.
+- Choosing a case/cabinet is a matter of preference at the end of the day.
 - Ensure that your case has decent airflow reviews which would be needed to keep your components at an ideal temperature and supports your expansion needs.
 - I wanted to get the Phanteks P400 Digital or Fractal Meshify C which has one of the best airflow's at a decent cost but due to lack of availability with the NZXT 510i which is the great minimal looking case and provides a superb building experience.
 - The NZXT 510i lacks a front mesh and is thus less optimal in maintaining temperatures when compared to both my initial picks but is surely an eye-catching minimal case with great cable management, RGB capabilities, and newer-IO ports to make up for.